ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ## Ansible control node setup

-- Use your own Linux-based PC or set-up a Ubuntu Server VM to become ansible control node (`pimaster`)
+- Use your own Linux-based PC or set up an Ubuntu Server VM to become ansible control node (`pimaster`)

   In case of building a VM check out tip for automating its creation in ["Ansible Control Node"](/docs/pimaster/).